signaldatascience/R-curriculum/day01/day01-undata.md

 	* Find the documentation online for that method, **briefly** read about it, and explicitly call it in the `method` argument instead of `"lm"`.
 How good of an approximation is a linear model?

-	* Make the same plots for the linear fit of log(infant mortality) vs. log(GDP).
+	* Make the same plots for the linear fit of log(infant mortality) vs. log(GDP). (*Hint:* To access column `c` of a dataframe `df`, use the syntax `df$c`.)

 ### Looking at the residuals ###

 A [residual](https://en.wikipedia.org/wiki/Residual_(numerical_analysis)) is a fancy word for prediction error; it's the difference given by `actual - predicted`.

+Why is this important?
+By fitting a model to our data and looking at the residuals, we can visually inspect the results for evidence of [heteroskedasticity](https://en.wikipedia.org/wiki/Heteroscedasticity#Fixes).

 * Run the first `qplot` command, which plots the residuals (`actual - predicted` values) of the simple linear fit.
 Is there evidence of heteroskedasticity?

 * Run the second `qplot` command, which plots the residuals of the linear fit of the log-transformed data.
 Is the log-log transformation an improvement?
 Why or why not?

-Why is this important?
-By fitting a model to our data and looking at the residuals, we can visually inspect the results for evidence of [heteroskedasticity](https://en.wikipedia.org/wiki/Heteroscedasticity#Fixes).

 One of the [assumptions of linear regression](https://en.wikipedia.org/wiki/Linear_regression#Assumptions) is that the variances of the distributions from which the errors are drawn have the same variance.
 If that's the case, then we shouldn't really see much structure in the plot of the residuals, so seeing structure in the plot of residuals is a warning sign that our model isn't working.
 For example, compare the top and bottom plots [here](https://upload.wikimedia.org/wikipedia/en/thumb/5/5d/Hsked_residual_compare.svg/630px-Hsked_residual_compare.svg.png) (top has structure, bottom doesn't).